projectriff/projectriff.io/docs/v0.4/getting-started/docker-for-mac.md

 The following will help you get started running a riff function with Knative on Docker Community Edition for Mac.

-## TL;DR

-1. Install the latest release of Docker for Mac
-1. Configure the cluster and enable Kubernetes
-1. Install Helm
-1. Install the riff CLI
-1. Install riff (with or without Knative and Istio) using Helm
-1. Create a function
-1. Invoke the function

 ## install Docker

 Kubernetes and the kubectl CLI are now included with [Docker Community Edition for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac).